-Sea fog can carry microbes and pathogens miles inland
+Maine sea fog can carry airborne pathogens, scientists find

-SOUTHPORT, Maine — While not the menacing mist Stephen King wrote about in the novella by the same name, researchers sampling fog off Southport have found that the heavy, damp fog that rolls through this midcoast island and elsewhere can carry microbes and pathogens picked up from the Gulf of Maine long distances and could be harmful to those with weak immune systems.
+SOUTHPORT, Maine — While not the menacing mist Stephen King wrote about in the novella of the same name, researchers sampling fog off Southport have found that the heavy, damp fog that rolls through this midcoast island and elsewhere can carry microbes and pathogens picked up from the Gulf of Maine long distances and could be harmful to those with weak immune systems.

 Berker’s grandmother, Eleanor Fosdick Downs — “we call her Omi,” Dueker said — who will turn 107 on Sept.
 19, bought the house with her sister in the 1930s and told Dueker stories of the fog, which he soon saw for himself.

-When Dueker, now 47, began work on his PhD, he sought a location to test his hypotheses about microbes in the fog, and Omi’s house was the obvious choice — especially with a new baby that family members could adore while Dueker collected data.
+When Dueker, now 47, began work on his Ph.D., he sought a location to test his hypotheses about microbes in the fog, and Omi’s house was the obvious choice — especially with a new baby that family members could adore while Dueker collected data.

 “That summer, in 2009, was the foggiest summer in everyone’s memory,” Dueker said Tuesday.
 “I think some people still blame me for it.”